 The waffle-maker clicks as the heat cycles on again, but the steam has stopped drifting out.
 I slip the toasty, dimpled round onto my plate, plop more batter onto the griddle, and close the lid as the batter sizzles into shape.

 My knife scritch-scratches the butter onto the waffle on my plate.
 I add a handful of blueberries, pour myself a cup of coffee, and breakfast is ready.
 I happily crunch and munch as I listen to the sounds drifting through the half-open windows.
 The rain is heavier now.
 The chipmunk is silent, but the birds are symphonic.
 The neighbors’ overnight guests, in the process of leaving, scramble to get their gear and themselves into their car before the rain shower soaks them.
-A slam of car doors, and they’re gone.
+A slam of car doors and they’re gone.

 The waffle iron clicks off with a bit of a crackle, and I realize I forgot to set the timer.
 But the waffle is just right, and the butter melts as soon as I spread it.

 The cat runs past me, pad-pad-pad across the hardwood floor.
 A floor I should probably get in contact with a wood floor refinishing service for, but for now, I just take in the sounds.
+With the cat running on the floor all day, it makes me wonder if the floor just needs a good clean.
+Perhaps I just need to ask some of my friends what is the best steam mop for trying to remove cat prints from the floor.
+Maybe I’ll give that a go before making any big decisions.

 And now all I hear is rain.